21 Top Book Publishing Companies in North Carolina

 The Durham based Duke University Press acts as a gatekeeper for Duke University by publishing scholarly, academic and educational books.
 Books engaging discussion, debate on social, political and local issues are also considered by this publisher.
 The list of topics that they are interested in for printing are vast and non-fiction only like gender, politics, religion, philosophy, leadership, history, American history, media and film.
 You can find submission guidelines with contact details on this page.

 Regal House Publishing is a small and traditional publisher looking for new talent and wishing to work directly with the author.
 They have interests in various genres and are eager to offer support to the author in promotion and marketing.
 Fiction writers of short stories and novels can read the submission guidelines here and mail them on this address.

 One of the biggest self-publishing successes in the country, Lulu was founded by Bob Young in 2002.
 It has made its mark in the self-publishing industry and made it possible for anybody out there to publish a book.
 There is no genre that they don’t print right from fiction, mystery, crime, thriller, romance, action, murder, humor, family, love and children’s books.
-The website is easy to use and has multiple options like creating your book to selling to learning how to use resources to self-publish.
-You can learn more about getting your work published on this link.
+The website is easy to use and allows you to create your book, sell it and includes a host of great resources teaching you how to self-publish.
+You can learn more about getting your work published at this link.

 Sherrie Wilkolaski launched Author’s Boutique realizing the fast paced growth of self-publishing.
 Using social media and marketing, she has managed to make Author’s Boutique a complete publishing and consulting firm that can give new authors the necessary tools to succeed.
 They can evaluate your manuscript and help you know where you stand from a publishing point of view or they can also edit, proofread and market your book for you.
 You can contact them here to know more about services.